 “I couldn’t feel bub move at all”

-During my first pregnancy, my little man was ALWAYS active.
+During my first pregnancy, my little man was always active.
 He would kick, flip, move and poke around so much that he’d keep me up all night – every night!
 But my second was so chilled by comparison.
 He barely moved at all.
-After the accident the little movement he did make stopped altogether.
-I couldn’t feel bub move at all.
+After the accident the little movement he did used to make stopped altogether.
+I couldn’t feel him moving at all.
 There were no big kicks or sudden movements but regular check-ups always came back healthy and positive, bub was still doing well.
 So even though I worried about the lack of kicks, I was assured everything was fine and my pregnancy ticked along without anymore hiccups.